emilte/django-workshop/README.md

 ### 4. Install dependencies (optional)

-This step is only to enhance the VSCode experience where it can recognise Django, enable formatter, linters etc...
+This step is only to enhance the VSCode experience where it can recognise Django, enable formatter, linters etc.

 ```
 cd solution